Expunging a Deferred Non-Violent Felony Sentence

 We charge a “flat” or “fixed” fee for all Section 991 expungements.
 That means that there is one fee for the entire process.

-For some of the 14 different types of Section 18 expungements, there is a “flat” or “fixed” fee.
+For most of the 14 different types of Section 18 expungements, there is a “flat” or “fixed” fee.
 For the others, we have to evaluate on a case-by-case basis.

 If you'd like to get started with your expungement or you aren't sure if you received a deferred sentence, please get in touch with our expungement lawyers here.